Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/06-aks-cluster.md

 It's also possible to use an Azure external solution to watch the scaling operations and auto-update the routes using Azure Automation, Azure Functions or Logic Apps.

-## Reference: Follow steps 1 and 2 only if you are going with the Kubenet option
+### Reference: Follow steps 1 and 2 below only if you are going with the Kubenet option

 Step 1: